wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 The **Source and Source Mapper Statistics** widget also provides a link to the **Siddhi Source Statistics** dashboard where you can [view source statistics](viewing-source-statistics.md).

+**Purpose**

+To monitor how each source contributes to the overall throughput of your Siddhi application deployment.

+!!! tip "Recommended action"

 ## Sink Statistics

 ![Sink Statistics](../images/viewing-overall-statistics/sink-statistics.png)